-- Coconut: You get the best flavor from fresh coconut.
-You can, however, use grated/ shredded, frozen coconut.
-If using from frozen, thaw it before grinding.
-You may also use desiccated (dried) coconut.
+- Fresh coconut gives the best flavor to this dish, but you can also use grated/ shredded, frozen coconut.
+Just thaw it before grinding.
+Another option is to use desiccated (dried) coconut.

 Top tip: It is important that the chickpeas be cooked soft and still hold their shape.
 Chickpeas that are undercooked or overcooked will ruin the texture of the dish.

 - Spicy - Increase the quantity of green chilis to suit your palate.
 Use fresh jalapeno if you have - it will work well!

 - Love coconut? - Use coconut oil instead of regular oil for a more intense coconut flavor just as I have in this zucchini kootu recipe.

 - To make it kid friendly, smash the chickpeas before tossing them in the spices.
 Your kid will the texture of mashed chickpeas.

 - Other beans: This recipe will work well with black eye beans, brown chickpeas and dried yellow peas.

 - Flavor boost: Add a dash of lemon juice and some chopped cilantro just before serving.

 Store the leftovers in a glass container with a tight fitting lid.
 Good for 2-3 days.